GaloisInc/BESSPIN-UI/README.md

 ![alt text](images/screenshot_UI.png "Screenshot UI")

+*Disclaimer: this UI is under development is considered a proof-of-concept towards a prototype.*

-The UI consists of several components:
+The UI is made of several main components depicted in the screenshots above.
+The components listed below:

-- Overview: a table visualization of models currently entered into the system.
-Each model has hyperlinks available to other parts of the UI described below.
+- Overview: tables summarizing the CPUs configured, the tests configured, the build processes and the results of testing CPUs.

+- CPU Configurator: UI to configure and explore the configuration of CPUs.

-- Configurator: this component is the UI to configure and explore the configuration of models.
+- Tests Configurator: UI to configure and explore the configuration of Tests.

+- Pipeline: views and controls of build processes for CPUs, Tests and running tests against CPUs.

-- Dashboard: provides a visualization and commands related to the testing pipeline and the evaluation results.
+- Dashboard: views, visualizations and controls related to the CPUs tests and results.

+These components are accessible from the sidebar of the UI.

 ## Configurator UI

-The Configurator UI has some features listed below:
+A common UI is used for configuring both CPUs and tests.
+The current features of the configurator are:

-- *Load a new feature model*: from the local file system.
-The file is parsed using Clafer in the backend and then displayed to the user in a graphical tree-like structure.
+- *Load a new feature model*: from the local filesystem.
+The supported formats for feature models are Clafer files `.cfr` or fm-json format `.fm.json`.
 Some examples of feature models are provided in the `examples` folder.

+- *Model visualization*: A model is translated into a graphical tree-like structure where every feature is represented as a node and indicating its selection.

+- *Feature selection by clicking*: Features in a model can be turned `on`, `off`, or `opt` by simply clicking.
+This status of the selection is translated into colors: green, red, or blank, with various shades based on the history or selection or constraints of the model.

+- *Validate configurations*: A button is provided to validate the current feature selection.
+This is done by the backend -- it validates the feature selection and returns an updated feature model.

+- *Download configured model*: button to download the configured model (model + constraints) into the filesystem of the client.

 - *Continue configuring feature model*.
-Choose a model from the list of models previously entered in the system and continue exploring and exploring their configuration.

-- *Model visualization*: A model is translated into a graphical tree-like structure -- *configuration tree* -- with nodes representing features and indicating possible feature configurations.

-- *Select features by clicking*: It is possible to `select`, explicit ly `unselected`, or leave as `unconfigured` the features of a model.
-  The status of the features is translated into color, green for selected, red for unselected and blank for unconfigured.
-A set of convenience buttons are provided to facilitate the selection.

-- *Validate configurations*: once a round of feature selection is done, process the selection by clicking the button.
-The backend analyzes the selection and returns the model, validating the feature selection and returning a new configuration tree.

-- *Download configured model*: by clicking on the button, save the configured model (model + constraints) to a filesystem.
+When a model is already in the system and to change the set of features selected, click on "Overview" in the sidebar and select the model to configure.

 ## Requirements

-- python3
+- `python3`
-- pip3
+- `pip3`
-- `flask`, a Restful microframework:
+- `flask`, restful APIs framework:
 ```
 pip3 install flask
 ```
-- `clafer` version 0.5
+- `clafer` version 0.5, with fm-json
-- web browser, tested with Chrome and Firefox.
+- web browser: Chrome or Firefox.

 ## Start the configurator